 As America’s obsession with all things bacon began to skyrocket a few years ago, various incarnations of bacon jam — a delectable, sweet, and savory combination of bacon, onion, garlic, brown sugar, and other odds and edds — made their way on to restaurant menus — and in to home kitchens as well.
 A search of the Internet for “bacon jam” yields at least 50 recipes, if not more.

-Salty, sweet, unctuous — with just a hint of heat and dark, roasted malt — my drunken Irish bacon jam could quite possibly be described as nirvana.
+Salty, sweet, unctuous — with just a hint of heat and dark, roasted malt — my drunken Irish bacon jam (adapted from Martha Stewart) could quite possibly be described as nirvana.
 Yes, it’s that good!

 - 2 medium yellow onions, diced